Search

 In the case of a security issue, DSPM provides crucial information for rapid response.
 It helps identify affected data, assess the breach’s scope, and implement remediation measures to minimize the impact.
 This swift action can significantly reduce the damage caused by data breaches.

-Benefits of DSPM for Cloud Data Security
+Benefits of DSPM for Cloud Data Security:

-Identify all sensitive data (structured and unstructured) residing in your cloud environments, including forgotten databases and shadow data stores.
+Holistic Data Visibility: Identify all sensitive data (structured and unstructured) residing in your cloud environments, including forgotten databases and shadow data stores.
 This comprehensive view eliminates blind spots and empowers informed security decisions.

-Classify sensitive data and map it to relevant regulations, revealing exposure areas and tracking data lineage (origin and access history).
+Data classification and mapping: Classify sensitive data and map it to relevant regulations, revealing exposure areas and tracking data lineage (origin and access history).

-Discover potential attack vectors or paths leading to sensitive data by looking at how sensitive the data is, who can access it, what weak spots there are, and how things are set up.
+Attack path analysis: Discover potential attack vectors or paths leading to sensitive data by looking at how sensitive the data is, who can access it, what weak spots there are, and how things are set up.
 This helps prioritize risks based on their severity.

-Integrate with DevSecOps workflows to address risks early in the application development lifecycle, promoting proactive security throughout the development process.
+DevSecOps integration: Integrate with DevSecOps workflows to address risks early in the application development lifecycle, promoting proactive security throughout the development process.

-Simplify compliance with data protection regulations like GDPR, HIPAA, and PCI-DSS by identifying and closing security gaps that could lead to non-compliance and reputational damage.
+Compliance: Simplify compliance with data protection regulations like GDPR, HIPAA, and PCI-DSS by identifying and closing security gaps that could lead to non-compliance and reputational damage.

-Leverage built-in incident response plans offered by most DSPM solutions to accelerate recovery from security incidents and minimize potential harm.
+Incident response: Leverage built-in incident response plans offered by most DSPM solutions to accelerate recovery from security incidents and minimize potential harm.

 In a nutshell, when you use a DSPM solution, your security team, IT operations group, and DevOps unit get a full picture of what’s happening with data in the cloud.
 This helps them to: